bookofproofs/bookofproofs.github.io/_sources/history/19th-century/da-silva.md

 ### Mathematical Profile (Excerpt):
 * Daniel was baptised in the Lisbon parish of Our Lady of the Martyrs on 19 September 1814.
-* He was the second of his parents' children, having an older brother Carlos Bento da Silva (1812-1891) who went on the become a government minister in charge of various offices such as the Treasury, Public Works, Public Instruction, the Navy, and Foreign Affairs.
 * We note that da Silva grew up in Portugal at a time when the country suffered civil wars.
 * In 1820, when da Silva was six years old, there was an uprising in the country.
 * It is certainly the case that da Silva's education took place against a difficult background of tensions and war in the country.